calculquebec/cq-formation-cip202/doc/en/job_arrays.rst

 When submitting a job array, the requested resources apply to each job, not to the array globally.
-For instance, to submit 10 jobs where an MPI program runs on 8 CPU cores in each job, the following script requests 8 cores, not 80:
+For instance, to submit 10 jobs where an MPI program runs on 8 CPU cores on 1 compute node in each job, the following script requests 8 cores, not 80:

 .. code-block:: bash
-    :emphasize-lines: 4,7
+    :emphasize-lines: 4-5,8

     #!/bin/bash

     #SBATCH --job-name=param-sweep
+    #SBATCH --nodes=1
-    #SBATCH --ntasks=8
+    #SBATCH --ntasks-per-node=8
     #SBATCH --mem-per-cpu=2G
     #SBATCH --time=6:00:00
     #SBATCH --array=1-10